cguertin14/cguertin.dev/src/content/about.md

 ## :hammer_and_wrench: Work

+I currently work as a Site Reliability Expert (SRE) in the Lightspeed Commerce organization.
 I specialize in distributed systems (mostly Kubernetes), automation and programming involving Go -- my language of choice.
 In the past, I have worked for several companies, including big, medium and small ones, where I developed different sets of skills.

 ## :man-raising-hand: Volunteering